sorreltree/multienum/README.rst

 Usage
 -----

+Subclasses should define ``_members``, which is a tuple of tuples. [#]_ Every member of ``_members`` should be a string containing a name which equates to the enumerated value.
+The value will be inferred from the member's position in the tuple (equal to the subscript).
+Optionally, a subclass may define ``_fields``, a tuple of field names which correspond to the order the enumeration names appear in within the ``_members`` attribute.

-Implementation should define _members, which is a tuple of tuples.
-The first value of each of the internal tuples should be an integer (or else it will be implicitly cast as such) and will be the stored value for the instane.
-All subsequent values will be names by which that int can be called.
-The value can be instantiated with any of the names provided either using the appropriate field name as a keyword, or, so long as it is unique across all fields, as an un-keyworded argument.
-There is no test to ensure that names are unique -- if a name appears multiple times in the _members tuples, the behavior is undefined.
+The enumerated value can be instantiated with a plain int value or with any of the names provided in ``_members``, either using the appropriate field name as a keyword or, so long as it is unique across all fields, as an un-keyworded argument.
+There is no test to ensure that names are unique -- if a name appears multiple times in the ``_members`` tuples, the behavior is undefined.

+By default, the first in each individual enumerated tuple will be returned if the value is cast as a string (using the str() function, for instance).
+For compatability with the types in the ``enum`` module, the same value will be returned using the ``name`` attribute.
+The other names are available as a tuple in the ``_names`` attribute, and if ``_fields`` was defined, will be available as the value of attributes corresponding to the relevant field name in ``_fields``.

-If more than one argument is given, either keyworded or not, a ValueError exception will be raised unless all arguments resolve to the same value.
+If more than one argument is given on instantiation, either keyworded or not, a ``ValueError`` exception will be raised unless all arguments resolve to the same value.

 The ``MultiEnum`` type makes an attempt to be idempotent -- i.e., if ``x`` is an ``MultiEnum``, ``x is MultiEnum(x)`` should be true.
 However, in the case